Three workshops to learn and sing together some medieval music for the season of Spring.

 What will we accomplish?
 By the end of this course you will be able to…

-You will learn something about medieval music for Christmas including carols, sequences, hymns and other Gregorian chant.
+You will learn something about medieval music, both sacred and secular, including from the trecento, Ars Antiqua, laude, carols, sequences, and other Gregorian chant.
 You will also learn to sing a selection of these for fun!

 What level is the course and do I need any particular skills?

-You don’t necessarily need to read music for this course as I like to emphasise listening and memorising, but there will also be some opportunity to sightsing when we do the medieval English carols.
-The most important thing is that you’re interested in learning medieval music!
+You don’t necessarily need to read music for this course as I like to emphasise listening and memorising, but there will also be some opportunity to sightsing.
+The most important thing is that you’re interested in learning about, listening to and singing medieval music!

 How will the course be taught, and will any preparation be required?

 These workshops will be online using Zoom so you will need to download that before we begin.
 You don’t need to prepare anything else.